 I laugh and smile at the same places every time.

-I've probably watched Teahouse 10 or 15 times over the years, but that was only the third time I'd ever seen Angels.
-I need to get my own copy of each.
+I've probably seen Teahouse 10 or 15 times over the years, but that was only the third time I'd ever seen Angels.
+I need to get my own DVD copy of each.

 EMAIL: firstname.lastname@example.org or email@example.com.
 TWITTER: EDITORatWORK.